The information below was last updated on Wednesday 30th December

 Q. I would like my employees to return to work in the office now.
 Am I allowed to ask them to return?

-Yes.
-The Government announced that as of 1st August 2020, it is the employers decision on where their employees work.
-Working from home is no longer the rule.
-As long as the employer abides by guidelines to ensure that their employees are protected from Covid-19 transmission, and those guidelines are strictly enforced, then you can insist that your employees return to your premises.
+Not if they are able to work from home.
+Since Thursday 5th November 2020, the Government advice is to work from home where possible.
+If the employee cannot work from home, then they should attend work as normal unless your business has been legally required to close.
+As an employer, as long as you abide by guidelines to ensure that your employees are protected from Covid-19 transmission, and those guidelines are strictly enforced, then you can ask your employees to attend the workplace where it is not possible to work from home.
 Ensure that you do a thorough risk assessment.
 We recommend you contact The Health and Safety Dept for further advice.

 Q. What do I do if my employees don’t want to return to work?